 When winter descends, the veggie garden takes on tones of dark greens and purple.
 Calendula punctuates the garden with pops of orange.
 The flowers seem to have an internal light, no wonder they attract bees and other beneficial insects to the garden all year round.

 - Tea – calendula tea has been enjoyed as a tea for centuries to aid in the healing of inflammation and ulceration of the gastrointestinal tract.
 Check with your healthcare practitioner before drinking calendula infusion regularly.

 - Mouthwash and Gargle– preparations aid in the healing of gingivitis, ulceration, thrush and other minor infections of the mouth and throat.
-They are also useful for tonsillitis and pharyngitis.
-You can swish a cooled infusion of calendula around the mouth, making sure it is being pushed through the teeth, gargle and then spit out or swallow.
+It is also useful for tonsillitis and pharyngitis.
+Swish a cooled infusion around the mouth, making sure it is being pushed through the teeth, gargle and then spit out or swallow.

 Calendula and Lavender Healing Balm

-- Over a medium heat add the beeswax and oil to a double boiler (see note).
+- Heat the beeswax and oil in a double boiler (see note) over medium heat.
 The beeswax will slowly dissolve into the oil.
 Stir with a whisk to combine.

-- When the beeswax is almost dissolved remove from heat and allow it to cool for a few minutes, but not so long as for the balm to harden.
-Add the honey and essential oil and stir again.
+- When the beeswax is almost dissolved, remove from heat and allow to cool for a few minutes, but not so long as for the balm to harden.
+Add the honey and essential oil, then stir again to combine.

-- Pour into a small jug with a fine spout.
-You can also use a syringe if you prefer.
+- Pour into a small jug with a fine spout or, load up a large syringe.

 - Fill the jars.
 You will need to work quickly as the balm will harden.
-Between pours stir the balm to ensure the honey does not settle in the jug’s bottom.
+If you are using a jug, stir the balm between pours to ensure the honey does not settle in the bottom.

-- Note: If you do not have a double boiler simply pop a stainless steel or heatproof glass mixing bowl over a saucepan filled to a quarter with water and brought to a simmer.
+If you do not have a double boiler simply pop a stainless steel or heatproof glass mixing bowl over a saucepan.
+Fill to a quarter with water and bring to a simmer.
 Make sure the bottom of the bowl does not touch the water.